This screen measures the speed of the website, as perceived by your users.

 How to use it

-Recommendations for how to improve speed are shown at the top of the screen.
+Recommendations for how to improve speed are listed in a table.
 These are sorted with the most severe first.
 Once an issue is resolved, it turns into a green tick:

 For each page, you can see: